Devarapallivamsi/DE_projects/Airflow orchestrated pipeline for data warehouse management using Airflow/README.md

 ## Optimisations<br/>

-✅ Upon succesfully loading the data, input file is moved to another bucket having lowest storage cost (archive class)-- ⏬:Costs.<br/>
+✅ Upon succesfully loading the data, input file is moved into another bucket having lowest storage cost ('archive' class buckets in GCP)-- ⏬:Costs.<br/>

-✅ Ocaasionally, there is a possibility of not receiving the file on some days.But, sensor will unnecessarily increase the costs by pokinng the bucket.As a way around, implemented CRF to trigger the DAG.Here, charges are applied based on the number of executions and avg runtime. -- ⏬:Costs.<br/>
+✅ Occasionally, there is a possibility of not receiving the file.
+But, sensor will unnecessarily increase the costs by poking the bucket.
+As a way around, implemented CRF to trigger the DAG.
+Here, charges are applied based on the number of executions and avg runtime. -- ⏬:Costs.<br/>

-✅ Only post validating the input file (name and extension), DAG is triggered --Minimising the pipeline failure instances ❌ (to an extent) caused by inappropriate data.(Addl. validations can also be put in place as required)<br/>
+✅ Only post validating the input file (name and extension), DAG is triggered --Minimising the pipeline failure instances ❌ (to an extent) caused by inappropriate data.(Additional validations can be put in place as required).<br/>

-✅ Cluster details are safely stored in airflow's 'Variables' in an encrypted fashion and fetched dynamically during runtime -- 🔒:Security<br/>
+✅ Cluster details are safely stored in airflow's 'Variables' in an encrypted fashion and fetched dynamically during runtime -- 🔒:Security.<br/>

 ✅ In the event of receiving an inappropriate file, DAG trigger operation is skipped and upstream user is notified through :email: e-mail (sent using Sendgrid API) -- Aletring ⚠ mechanism and ⏬ use of computational power.<br/>